Fabian Davis

-Fabian Davis (born 30 June 1974 in Swallowfield, East Kingston) is a Jamaican former footballer who played as a defender or midfielder.
+Fabian Davis (born 30 June 1974) is a Jamaican former footballer who played as a defender or midfielder.

 On 7 October 2008 to January 2010, he became interim player/coach of Arnett Gardens F.C., after Jerome Waite was sacked following a poor start to the season.

 Club career

+Nicknamed Fabulous, he has also played for Real Mona, Harbour View F.C. and Arnett Gardens F.C., Tivoli Gardens FC, and Portmore United F.C. all in Jamaica as well as for Seattle Sounders in the USL First Division.
+While with Arnett Gardens, he captained the side to league titles in 2001 and 2002 and also claimed the Most Valuable Player and the Player of the Season titles those years.

+Davis had an unsuccessful trial with Scottish side Livingston in summer 2003.